McConnell sets stage for impeachment trial launch, warns 'both sides' could call witnesses

 More details on the contours of the trial will emerge in the coming days.

 Pelosi didn’t immediately announce whom she picked to be impeachment managers, who will act as prosecutors in the Senate.
-But they’ll be spelled out in the resolution that the House will vote on Wednesday to formally transmit the two articles, which are abuse of power and obstruction of Congress, respectively.
+But they’ll be spelled out in the resolution that the House will vote on Wednesday to formally transmit the two articles, which are abuse of power and obstruction of Congress.

 After Pelosi announced the timeline to her Democratic caucus, her colleagues held out hope that enough GOP senators would sign on to rules for a trial to go forward with documents and testimony from witnesses such as Bolton.